-A preliminary comparison was performed between the checklist provided by the Ministerial Guidelines for official control activities in BIPs, and the internal Livorno BIP checklist taking into account: i) structure and documents format; ii) organization of the verification objectives inherent to the official control procedure (documentary, identity, physical and sampling); iii) presence of scores or assessments linked to the verification objectives; iv) presence of dedicated areas for free annotations related to the objectives of the control activity.
-The comparison aimed to define the format of the pilot checklist, the official verification objectives in relation to the general and specific regulatory references identified, and the evaluation criteria and scores for the suitability and conformity of the good to be checked.
+A preliminary comparison was performed between the checklist provided by the ministerial guidelines for official control activities in BIPs, and the internal Livorno BIP checklist taking into account: i) structure and document format; ii) organization of the verification objectives inherent to the official control procedure (documentary, identity, physical and sampling); iii) presence of scores or assessments linked to the verification objectives; iv) presence of dedicated areas for free annotations related to the objectives of the control activity.
+The comparison aimed to define the format of the pilot checklist, the official verification objectives concerning the general and specific regulatory references identified, and the evaluation criteria and scores for the suitability and conformity of the good to be checked.